 It is often served with sliced cucumbers, a hard-boiled egg, and fried anchovies, roasted peanuts and spicy Sambal Sauce (available in the Asian Food Section in most markets).
 Simple Sambal Sauces can be very basic, made with just hot chile peppers, vinegar and salt.

 More complex versions of Sambal Sauce have other ingredients such as garlic, shrimp paste, and lemongrass.
 The simple version is fine for the purposes of this recipe.

 1 1/2 Cups Coconut Milk

-1 Pandan Leaf (available in Asian Markets) ·see notes
+1 Pandan Leaf (available in Asian Markets) Omit if unable to find

 2 Slices Fresh Ginger